 Questions?
 We're here to help.

-Finding a reputable contractor for storm repairs requires due diligence and research.
+Finding a reputable storm renovation contractor for storm repairs in Texas requires due diligence and research.
 Taking the time to vet potential contractors can save you from headaches and problems down the road.

 When it comes to addressing and resolving storm damage, you can rely on, Bishop Builders.
-With our expertise and experience, we will assess the extent of the damage, provide the necessary repairs or replacements, and restore the integrity of your home.
+With our expertise and experience as storm renovation contractors, we will assess the extent of the damage, provide the necessary repairs or replacements, and restore the integrity of your home.